Jack Leathersich: Pittsburgh Pirates

 On September 4, 2017, Leathersich was claimed off waivers by the Pittsburgh Pirates.
 He made six scoreless appearances for the Pirates, recording six strikeouts across 4 1/3 innings pitched.
 Leathersich was placed on waivers on March 26, 2018.

 Cleveland Indians

 Leathersich was claimed off waivers by the Cleveland Indians on March 27, 2018.
-Hewas designated for assignment on April 26, following the promotion of Jeff Beliveau.
+He was designated for assignment on April 26, following the promotion of Jeff Beliveau.
 Leathersich cleared waivers and was sent outright to the Triple-A Columbus Clippers on May 1.
-In 35 appearances for Columbus, he compiled an 0-2 record and 3.98 ERA with 34 strikeouts across 31 2/3 innings pitched.
+In 35 appearances for Columbus, he compiled an 0–2 record and 3.98 ERA with 34 strikeouts across 31 2/3 innings pitched.
 Leathersich was released by the Indians organization on July 12.

 Texas Rangers

 On December 21, 2018, Leathersich signed a minor league contract with the Texas Rangers.
 He was released prior to the start of the regular season on March 14, 2019.